mattcossins-arm/Arm-Developer-Labs-Staging/README.md

 ![banner](./images/Research_on_arm_banner.png)

-Welcome to our collection of projects designed for students and academics in computer science, electronics, and related disciplines.
-This repository offers a diverse range of innovative projects aimed at enhancing learning and research.
-We encourage academic institutions to explore and contribute to this growing repository, fostering collaboration and knowledge sharing.
-Whether you're looking to develop new skills, conduct research, or collaborate on cutting-edge technology, our collection provides valuable resources and opportunities for growth.
-Join us in advancing education and innovation in these dynamic fields.
+Welcome to our collection of industry-focused software challenges.
+This repository features a diverse set of problems designed for students and developers alike.
+If you're looking to work at Arm, explore financially-sponsored challenges or learn new skills - this is your opportunity!

-Our project collection caters to all academic levels, from undergraduates to postdoctoral researchers.
-It includes diverse university projects, from simple computer vision applications to custom silicon tape-outs with industry partners.
-This variety ensures relevant and challenging projects for everyone, helping you develop practical skills, engage in cutting-edge research, and collaborate with academic and industry experts.
+Exceptional solutions will be internally referred for relevant jobs at Arm.
+Take part, showcase your skills, and help drive innovation across the Arm ecosystem!

 [Developer Labs Website](https://arm-university.github.io/Arm-Developer-Labs/)